Black Isle Community Car Scheme

 Patient Participation Group

 We have an active group of patients who meet with Practice staff and discuss how we can make any improvements to the services we provide.
 Please contact the surgery if you would like to be involved.
 You would be most welcome.
-Next meeting date will be announced here when we have it.

-Protected Learning Time (PLT)
+2019 Protected Learning Time (PLT) dates (to be announced)

 All practices in the local area are closed for staff training to allow time to update our skills.
 Whilst training is taking place NHS 24 will deal with anyone who requires urgent medical attention- Please dial 111 if you require medical attention whilst we are closed.